 Succulents are plants that require space, they don’t like to feel trapped between the earth.
 I usually think they want to dance.
 They love space and they love that their roots are almost floating on earth.
 That allows them to keep growing, maybe that’s one of the most important lessons I’ve learned.
 We can’t be stiff, we can’t be fixed anywhere.
 Even though we have roots, we must flow and we must let life breathe.
 I like the idea of having space and being able to dance in my life without feeling drowned or trapped in a place.

 I like the idea of open spaces, embracing the void, because this represents the wonderful possibility of waking up tomorrow and leaving to another place, meeting new people, seeing new things, and visiting new gardens.
 That’s why I like the idea of emptiness and trying to make room for the universe to send new and wonderful things into my life.

-7. The neighbor’s garden isn’t as nice as yours.
+7. Your neighbor’s garden isn’t as nice as yours.

-In this materialistic and cold society we have all envied the neighbor’s garden at some point in our lives, but although I know that there are people who have beautiful gardens, there is no garden like mine.
-No plant is going to be as beautiful as mine because I have put my love and heart to those plants and every day I sit and enjoy them.
-I have learned not to look at my neighbor’s garden to feel envy, but to admire the colors and learn from them.
+In this materialistic and cold society, we have all envied the neighbor’s garden at some point in our lives, but although I know that there are people who have beautiful gardens, there is no garden like mine.
+No plant is going to be as beautiful as mine because I have put my love and heart into those plants and every day I sit and enjoy them.
+I have learned not to look at my neighbor’s garden to feel envy but to admire the colors and learn from them.

 I have learned that comparing myself weakens me, turns me into a sad person and with negative energy.
 Let’s stop comparing ourselves with other people because there is no garden like yours and nobody is like you.
 A person with your talents or those feelings you have in your heart.